 From a semantic point of view, spam contaminates the system.
 Therefore the removal of spam is of primary importance if the system is to be studied from a semantic point of view.
 A crude way to remove spam is to cut off all posts that contain more than a certain arbitrary (but large) number of TAS, i. e., number of associated tags.
 The drawback of this fast method is that also semantic valuable posts with large number of tags are filtered out.
 An elegant alternative way to proceed in spam removal is to consider the structure of the quantity $S{nn}(s_i)$.
 As already mentioned, most spam in the system is easily spotted by looking at the scattered plot in Fig. 14.
 In that picture, three discrete features can be ascribed to spam.
 In order to better understand the structure of spam, we plot the same scatter plot of Fig. 14, but raising the single link weights to a power $\gamma \in \{1.0, 0.8, 0.2\}$.
 The corresponding scatter plots are shown in Fig. 17.
-The
+The value $\gamma = 1$ trivially reproduces the plot of Fig. 14, while the value $\gamma = 0$ (not shown) would reproduce the unweighted analogous topological quantity of $K{nn}(k)$.
+As the value of γ decreases, the spam spots displays two different behaviors.
+The spots indicated with number 1 and 2 remain on the $S{nn} = s$ line, while spot 3 merges and disappears into the main cloud.
+This suggests that

 Fig. 16.
-Histograms of the average nearest-neighbor strength S{nn} for nodes having a given strength s, in del.icio.us.
-The data are extracted from the scatter plot of Fig. 14 for two values of the strength: s = 10 (upper panel) and s = 1000 (lower panel).
+Histograms of the average nearest-neighbor strength S{nn} of nodes having a value of node strength s, in del.icio.us.
+The data are extracted from the scatter plot of Fig. 14 for two values of the strength, i. e., s = 10 (upper panel) and s = 1000 (lower panel).
+The two values of the strength are chosen in order to show more clearly the whole distribution of scattered points in two qualitatively different regions of Fig. 14.
+The two regions are only slightly affected by spam.
 In the upper panel (s = 10) a broad distribution appears, characterized by a most probable high value of S{nn} and a broad algebraic tail for smaller values.
-Shuffling the tags (light grey) dramatically changes the distribution and the tail disappears, indicating that the tail behavior is not a trivial frequency effect.
+Interestingly, shuffling the tags dramatically changes the distribution and the tail disappears, indicating that the tail behavior is not a trivial frequency effect.
 In the lower panel (s = 1000) the tail is narrower, but the shuffling procedure gives qualitatively the same result.

-value $\gamma = 1$ trivially reproduces the plot of Fig. 14, while the value $\gamma = 0$ (not shown) would reproduce the unweighted analogous topological quantity of $K{nn}(k)$.
-As the value of γ decreases, the spam spots displays two different behaviors.
-The spots indicated with number 1 and 2 remain on the $S{nn} = s$ line, while spot 3 merges and disappears into the main cloud.
-This suggests that spots 1 and 2 are posts made of a large number of TAS with quite uncommon tags in the system, such that these posts can be considered as cliques rather decoupled from the system.
+spots 1 and 2 are posts made of a large number of TAS with quite uncommon tags in the system, such that these posts can be considered as cliques rather decoupled from the system.
 In fact, an isolated clique would lie always on the $S{nn} = s$ and $K{nn} = k$ lines.
 The comet like shape of those spots is due to the presence of more common tags that are present in the system.
 Spot number 3 is in fact strictly bound to the rest of the system; this is the reason why it disappears as the value of γ tends to 0.
-A detailed inspection of spots 1, 2 and 3 is provided in the caption of Fig. 17.
+A close inspection of spots 1, 2 and 3 is provided in the caption of Fig. 17.